Love for a Lifetime

 Many might assume that passion, intimacy, and commitment all go hand-in-hand.
 And, there is some truth to this.
 Couples who report one of these kinds of love are more likely to report the others.
 However, there are more exceptions to this than many might guess.
 For example, couples high in passion may lack intimacy or commitment.
 Couples high in commitment may lack passion or intimacy.
 Couples high in intimacy may lack commitment.

 Given this, below I discuss passion, intimacy, and commitment separately.
 I hope to show how each of these kinds of love are different, and how different ways of thinking and acting contribute to each.
+Please note that much of the theory and research mentioned below reflects the historical focus in Social Psychology on heterosexual marital relationships.
+Although the culture has changed, research is lacking on other kinds of relationships, including LGBTQ romantic relationships and polyamorous relationships.
+Still, many of the same principles likely apply.
+To the extent they don't, other avenues for research may be possible.

 Passion is the most erotic kind of love, based mostly on sexual and romantic attraction.
 This is the kind of love most often felt when people say they’re “in love.”
 It brings with it the most emotion and energy.
 There are downsides as well, however.
 For instance, I think this is the kind of love spoken of in the sentiment that “love is blind.”
 That is, passion often blinds us from seeing the negative qualities of a partner or the negative consequences of pursing one’s feelings in a different relationship.